James Gandolfini: 1999–2007: The Sopranos and stardom

-Later work (2007–2013)
+2007–2013: Return to Broadway and later work

 After the finale of The Sopranos, Gandolfini, along with Paramount Pictures executive Alex Ryan, founded production company Attaboy Films.
 The production company signed a deal with HBO in 2006 to develop original programming for the channel.
 In 2007, Gandolfini and HBO produced Alive Day Memories: Home from Iraq, a documentary focused on injured Iraq War veterans.
 The documentary was nominated for a Primetime Emmy Award for Outstanding Documentary or Nonfiction Special, ultimately losing to Autism: The Musical.

-He returned to the stage in 2009, appearing in Broadway's God of Carnage with Marcia Gay Harden, Hope Davis, and Jeff Daniels.
+He returned to the stage in 2009, starring in Yasmina Reza's play God of Carnage on Broadway acting alongside Marcia Gay Harden, Hope Davis, and Jeff Daniels.
+Gandolfini told Charlie Rose that he was the first one to sign onto the project after seeing the production in London.
+Ben Brantley of The New York Times praised the cast writing, "They're a marvelously giving, balanced ensemble.
+And each has bits of inspired invention that you tuck away into your memory file of classic stage moments".
 He received a Tony Award nomination in the category of Best Performance by a Leading Actor in a Play for his role in the play but lost to Geoffrey Rush, who played the lead in Exit the King.
 The same year, he played the Mayor of New York in the remake of action thriller film The Taking of Pelham 123.
 Gandolfini voiced Carol, one of the titular Wild Things, in the fantasy film Where the Wild Things Are.
-The film, which was based on Maurice Sendak's picture book of the same name, was directed by Spike Jonze.
+The film, which was based on Maurice Sendak's picture book of the same title, was directed by Spike Jonze.